cakephp/docs/en/tutorials-and-examples/cms/database.rst

     use the generated model instead.

 We'll also create an Entity class for our Articles.
-Entities represent a single record in the database, and provide row level behavior for our data.
+Entities represent a single record in the database and provide row-level behavior for our data.
 Our entity will be saved to **src/Model/Entity/Article.php**.
 The completed file should look like this::